Catalyst-Studios/catalystguides/docs/guides/oracle.md

 3. Once you verified your email, enter and confirm your password, leave **Company Name** blank, create an **Cloud Account Name**, then select your **Home Region** or whatever is closest to where you live.
 4. Enter your **Address information**, then verify your **Phone number**.
 5. Now you'll need to enter credit card information.
+	- You can use a service such as Privacy.com to create a virtual card if you prefer not to give out your actual card info.
+	- You will never be charged for an "always free" account.
+6. Agree to the TOS and click **Start my free trial**.

+It will take a bit to provision a new cloud account, you'll get an email titled **Your Oracle Cloud Account is Fully Provisioned** once your account is ready to go.

 ???+ tip "Virtual CC"
 	You can use a service such as Privacy.com to create a virtual card if you prefer not to give out your actual card info.

 !!! info "You will never be charged for an "always free" account."

-6. Agree to the TOS and click **Start my free trial**.

-It will take a bit to provision a new cloud account, you'll get an email titled **Your Oracle Cloud Account is Fully Provisioned** once your account is ready to go.

 ## Creating a VM